AbdulMutakabbir/SYSC5103_Software-Agents/README.md

 > * Ball is at a distance of 1 and the goal is Known

 ### Code Description:
 * Abstract "Action" class structures the agents actions.
-These are extended by "ActionTurn", "ActionDash", "ActionKick" classes which implement their own "do_action" method that performs the action by the agent.
+It is extended by "ActionTurn", "ActionDash", "ActionKick" classes which implement their own "do_action" method that performs the action for agent.

 * The "Environment" class stores the environment variables and returns the proper environment when passed the parameters to it.